Are you ready? Take the next step and apply to Drake.

 Since we review each application for admission individually, there is no single, inflexible set of standards—such as GPA, test score, or years of courses.
 The information below outlines what you will need to put together your transfer application to Drake.
 We're here to help; contact your admission counselor if you have any questions.

 Wondering about financial assistance?
-Use the Net Price Calculator for U.S. Transfer Students to help you estimate your actual cost to attend Drake University.
+Use the Net Price Calculator to help you estimate your actual cost to attend Drake University.

 As you apply for admission to Drake, be sure to keep track of due dates to ensure all required documents are sent by the appropriate deadlines.